-You can arrange to visit the active volcano White Island from any city in the Bay of Plenty.
-Tours require you to wear a hard hat.
-Exciting stuff!
+Adventure Tourism at it’s finest.
+You can to arrange visit the active volcano White Island from any city in the Bay of Plenty.

 White Island (Whakaari) is the perfect example of an active volcano.
 It breathes, it roars and it hisses from steaming vents releasing 800°C toxic gases.
 Situated off the coast of Whakatane, it has had around 35 small to moderate eruptions since 1826.
 The Maori name for the island is 'Te Puia o Whakaari', which means 'the dramatic volcano'.